In Trump's Japan Visit, Golf, Sumo Wrestling — And A Raft Of Policy Differences

 President Trump acknowledged that Japan has lowered its trade surplus, with plans to purchase more than 100 U.S. F-35 warplanes, more than any other ally.

-Trump is expected to highlight that purchase on Tuesday, when he plans to visits the port of Yokosuka, home to both U.S. and Japanese warships.
+Trump is expected to highlight that purchase on Tuesday, when he plans to visit the port of Yokosuka, home to both U.S. and Japanese warships.
 Japan's legislature has approved plans to convert helicopter carriers to accommodate F-35s, giving it its first aircraft carriers since World War II.

 Trump suggested that any trade deal would have to wait until after Japan's parliamentary elections in July.
 Washington has its hands full with an ongoing trade war with China, and Abe could lose votes if he makes big concessions to the U.S. before the poll.